navelpluisje/reapinger-bcf2000/docs/index.md

 ## ¿What is supported?

 The next effects and instruments are currently supported.
-Most of them need some more testing and some more finetuning for the values.
+Some of them need some more testing and some more finetuning for the values.
+If you find faults or so ever, let me know so I can improve the files.

 ### Zones